alexandercerutti/hapns/examples/FileProviderNotification-example/README.md

-# Complication Notification example
+# FileProvider Notification example

-This is an example for usage of `hapns`' `ComplicationNotification`.
+This is an example for usage of `hapns`' `FileProviderNotification`.

 It is accompanied with an example iOS App that showcases how the notification is received and used by the application itself.